wasdevb1/sample.ferret/README.md

 Use the following steps to run the application with Maven:

-1. Set the `IBM_LIBERTY_LICENSE` environment property with the license code found in the Liberty license file.
-See the following [instructions][Liberty License Instructions] on obtaining the license code.
-    ```bash
-    $ export IBM_LIBERTY_LICENSE=<license code>
-    ```

-2. Execute full Maven build.
+1. Execute full Maven build.
 This will cause Liberty Maven Plug-in to download and install Liberty profile server.
     ```bash
     $ mvn clean install
     ```

-3. To run the server with the Ferret sample execute:
+2. To run the server with the Ferret sample execute:
     ```bash
     $ mvn liberty:run-server
     ```